Revisiting Quantum Stabilization of the Radion in Randall-Sundrum Model: Radion Potential from a Bulk Gauge Field

 and taking the same procedure as the previous subsection.
-We obtain the following numerically-fitted effective potential:
+As in the case of Dirichlet-Dirichlet condition, we find that Eq.~(\ref{integral4}) is constant and does no depend on $e^{-kr_f}$ when $e^{-kr_f}\ll1$, and hence the radion effective potential is given by

 where $A,B$ are renormalization constants.
-Again, since the finite term has exponential dependence on $k\,r_f$, we cannot generate a large hierarchy of $e^{-kr_f}$ unless we fine-tune $B$.
-This is against the motivation of RS-1 model and so this case is theoretically unappealing. \\
+Since the potential has exponential dependence on $k\,r_f$, we cannot generate a large hierarchy of $e^{-kr_f}\sim 10$~TeV$/(0.1M_P)$ unless we fine-tune $B$ to an extremely small value.
+Such a fine-tuning is against the motivation of RS-1 model and so the case of Neumann-Dirichlet condition is theoretically unappealing. \\